-The process of bringing key people together to discuss what competencies future leaders should have helps to solidify thinking and get consensus about what leadership should look like in your organization now and in the future.
+The process of bringing key people together to discuss what competencies future leaders should have helps to solidify thinking and get consensus about what leadership should look like in your organization, both now and for the future.
 It also sets you up to identify who in your existing employee pool has the potential to lead and which areas your current leaders need to develop.

-Step 3 - Create Evaluation Methods
+3) Create Evaluation Methods

 Once you’ve established critical competencies and your high potential employees, it’s time to put them together and build evaluation methods for your leaders.
 On a qualitative level, one-on-one meetings with your developing leaders gives them an opportunity to provide their feedback on what development efforts are working for them.
 Hiring managers can use the development action plans to track progress towards their goals and fitting the leadership target.

 On a quantitative level, measuring retention rates, engagement levels and achievements in those who undergo development, as well as those of their team members, can help in determining the effectiveness of your leadership development program.

 While determining how to measure leadership development is different for every organization, knowing what’s required for leadership, who has the potential to meet these requirements, and how to create evaluation methods is an excellent start in building an effective leadership development program.